missopi/odin-recipes/README.md

 # odin-recipes
-This will be a recipe website.
-This project is to practice using HTML to create a website that uses links, lists, and attaching images.
-I also need to practice writing commit messages whenever I make any meaningful changes.
+Create a recipe website with HTML & CSS that incorporates links, lists, and images.
+Practice writing commit messages whenever I make any meaningful changes.